Lehgasubeksa/bit/readme.md

-Hi this out git repository
+Hi this our git repositoriy